 - 1. Neither team shall commit any act which, in the opinion of the referee, tends to make a travesty of the game.
 This includes intentionally committing fouls to gain an advantage and repeatedly committing fouls which halve the distance to the goal line. - 2.
 All penalties are assessed from the line of scrimmage. - 3.
 No penalty may take the ball more than half the distance to the offender's goal line. - 4.
 All penalties are automatically accepted (no option to decline).
-Exception to this rule is made in the case where the acceptance of the penalty would result in the change of possession, score, or cause an advantage to the offending team. - 5.
-Offense: 10 yards from the line of scrimmage and loss of down - Illegal motion (more than one player moving at snap, moving forward at snap) - Offside (in neutral zone at snap, false start) - Illegal forward/backward pass (pass not completed beyond line of scrimmage; illegal backward pass; QB pass beyond line of scrimmage) - Illegal Procedure (quarterback run) - Pass Interference (picking or pushing defender) - Illegal contact (holding, blocking, bumping, stiff arming) - Flag Guarding - Delay of Game (failing to snap within 30 seconds of ball placement) - Diving to advance the ball or gain an advantage - Running the ball in No-Run Zones - Too many players on the field
+Exception to this rule is made in the case where the acceptance of the penalty would result in the change of possession, score, or cause an advantage to the offending team.
+While a penalty is accepted, the yardage can be declined if it could possibly force a team into a no run zone against their wishes. - 5.
+Offense: 10 yards from the line of scrimmage and loss of down - Illegal motion (more than one player moving at snap, moving forward at snap) - Offside (in neutral zone at snap, false start) - Illegal forward/backward pass (pass not completed beyond line of scrimmage; illegal backward pass; QB pass beyond line of scrimmage) - Illegal Procedure (quarterback run) - Pass Interference (picking or pushing defender) - Illegal contact (holding, blocking, bumping, stiff arming) - Flag Guarding - Delay of Game (failing to snap within 30 seconds of ball placement) - Diving to advance the ball or gain an advantage - Running the ball in No-Run Zones - Too many players on the field - 6.
+Defense: 10 yards from line of scrimmage and automatic first down - Offside (in or beyond neutral zone at snap) - Pass Interference (any contact with the intended receiver while the pass is in the air) - Illegal contact (holding, blocking, bumping; stripping) - Illegal flag pull (before receiver has ball)

-- 6. Defense: 10 yards from line of scrimmage and automatic first down - Offside (in or beyond neutral zone at snap) - Pass Interference (any contact with the intended receiver while the pass is in the air) - Illegal contact (holding, blocking, bumping; stripping) - Illegal flag pull (before receiver has ball) - Illegal rushing (rushing Quarterback inside seven-yard line) - Too many players on the field - Exceptions to this penalty: - o In the case where there is a Defensive foul and an unsuccessful extra point attempt in the same play, the unsuccessful attempt is negated and the offensive team is given the option to start the play over at either: - Half the distance to the goal - The original Line of Scrimmage - In the case where there is a Defensive foul and a successful extra point attempt, the Official shall decline (or wave off) the penalty and all eligible points are awarded.
+- Illegal rushing (rushing Quarterback inside seven-yard line)

+- Too many players on the field

+- Exceptions to this penalty:

+- o In the case where there is a Defensive foul and an unsuccessful extra point attempt in the same play, the unsuccessful attempt is negated and the offensive team is given the option to start the play over at either:

+- Half the distance to the goal

+- The original Line of Scrimmage

+- In the case where there is a Defensive foul and a successful extra point attempt, the Official shall decline (or wave off) the penalty and all eligible points are awarded.